 Last Updated on

-An introduction to Hiriketiya.
+An introduction to Hiriketiya in Sri Lanka.

 Blink, and you’ll miss Hiriketiya Bay, especially if you’re whizzing past on a rattling Sri Lankan tuk-tuk!
 This small horseshoe beach is tucked away from sight, only a stone’s throw from the bustle of Dickwella Town but concealed by groves of lanky coconut palms and sea grapes.